1945

 "Chief Hostess" of TWA.
 It is not known if Helen or Harriet actually stated this or it was a title

 of sorts.
-They were traveling on the private TWA Lodestar.
+They were traveling on the private TWA 14-passenger Lodestar.

 This employee position was necessitated by Jack Frye, who had recently (1945) started flying a

-Transcontinental & Western Air guideline applied, as well, from the mid-1940's which basically
+Transcontinental & Western Air guideline applied as well from the mid-1940's, basically stated,

-stated, “that all TWA passenger transports be staffed by a pilot, co-pilot, and a hostess”.
+that, “all TWA passenger transports be staffed by a pilot, co-pilot, and a hostess”.
+Harriet was

-Harriet was employed as "on call" and had to be available at a moment's notice.
+employed as "on call" and had to be available at a moment's notice, day or night.
 Part of this

-information was provided to me by retired Transcontinental & Western Air Captain Walt
+information was provided by retired Transcontinental & Western Air Captain Walt Gunn who

-Gunn, who at one time served as Jack Frye’s personal co-pilot on the Frye Lockheed Electra.
+at one time served as Jack Frye’s personal co-pilot on the Frye Lockheed Electra.
+Gunn is the

-Gunn is the first TWA associate, who 8 years ago, identified photos of Harriet, having met her
+first TWA associate who 8 years ago identified photos of Harriet, having met her as the Frye’s

-Harriet soon started hosting presidential flights of the executive service Lockheed Electra and
+Harriet soon started hosting presidential flights of the executive service Lockheed Lodestar.

-Lodestar.
-The only flights she did not staff were the ones in which Jack did not request a
+The only flights she did not staff were the ones in which Jack did not request a private hostess

-private hostess which one might assume were some hunting and fishing trips.
-Jack utilized
+which one might assume were some hunting and fishing trips.
+Jack utilized both ships

-both ships occasionally on "R&R" trips for his executives and corporate friends.
-This was his
+occasionally on "R&R" trips for his executives and corporate friends.
+This was his way of

-way of making sure that his associates were rewarded for dedicated service to TWA and for
+making sure that his associates were rewarded for dedicated service to TWA and for doing

 either plane.
 Both the Electra and the Lodestar occasionally served TWA as research planes